elixirical/luciole/README.md

-# luciole
+# luciole 🔥🪰

 luciole (French for firefly) is an attempt at building a collaborative epub annotation webapp.
 It seeks to provide a reading environment on the web that allows two or more friends to read an epub with a rich suite of annotation tools that update live as they occur.
+No promises this ever gets finished.

 ## List of things to do
 ```